mooreni/mooreni/README.md

-# 👋 Hi, I’m Moore Nitzan
+# 👋 Hi, I’m Nitzan Mor

 🎓 **Second-year CS & Psychology double-major** at Ben-Gurion University of the Negev
 💼 Aspiring software developer with a passion for human-centered tech